MDR1 In Dogs: Symptoms, Genetic Testing & More

 Border Collie wet at the beach

 The MDR1 mutation has been identified in various dog breeds.
 Most of these fall into the category of “herding breeds.”
 Collies have one of the highest frequencies.
-It’s important to remember that it’s not only purebred dogs that are at risk for the MDR1 mutation — mixed-breeds or crossbreeds can also be affected.
+It’s important to remember that it’s not only purebred dogs that are at risk for the MDR1 mutation — mixed breed dogs or crossbreeds can also be affected.

 The breeds most commonly at risk include: